Burlington Community School District

-Burlington Community School District (BCSD) is a public school district headquartered in Burlington, Iowa.
-Entirely in Des Moines County, it serves Burlington and Middletown, as well as residences in the western portion of West Burlington.
+Burlington Community School District (BCSD) is a public school district headquartered in Burlington, Iowa, United States.
+Entirely in Des Moines County, it serves Burlington and Middletown, as well as some residences in the western portion of West Burlington.

 History

 School District No. 2 of the Township of Burlington was established on March 29, 1849, when 63% of voters at Congregational Church agreed to create it.
 The first school built with taxpayer money, with construction in the period 1851–1852, was North Hill School.

 Schools

 As of July, 2020, the district operates seven schools: